Heron House in Warkworth

 The hugely spacious master bedroom occupies the entire second floor and has a king size bed (5ft wide) and ample built-in storage to the eaves.
 At either side of the bedroom you will find deep window seats with 180 degree views of the Coquet riverbank to one side and the rear garden looking up to Warkworth Castle at the other side.
 The window seats are a fabulous addition to the bedroom.
 This peaceful area is perfect to enjoy a coffee and a book in a morning in total privacy.
 The spacious en suite contains a walk-in shower, WC, wash basin and lots of storage.
 Fluffy towels and luxury complimentary toiletries by Temple Spa.

 The garden at Heron House is a typically large terraced house garden; slim and goes on forever!
 There is a table and chairs for eight guests on the patio outside and beautiful views of Warkworth Castle on the hill.
 The garden at Heron House has a right of passage for the neighbours either side, but this is only used for refuse collection once a week so is not intrusive.
+There is a shed available for guests to use during their stay which could be used to store bikes, beach equipment etc. in.
+The shed can fit approx. 2-3 bikes in and can be securely locked during your stay.

 Whilst there is no private parking for Heron House, there is ample parking right the way along The Butts.
 There is no parking restrictions but as it’s a residential area please be prepared in case it is busy, you may have to walk up to 100 yards on busy days.